-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 She suggests trying to hit up major sites, like Angkor and the Bayon, at noon when many tour buses go back to Siem Reap for lunch.

 "If you stay flexible, you can visit places when it seems like there's a gap in the crowds," says Carter.
 "If you're on your way to see Ta Prohm and a tour bus just drops off a huge group, it's probably worth it to double-back and visit nearby Preah Khan instead."

 Carter says the authorities are working to overcome this overcrowding and a comprehensive Tourism Management Plan has been created.